PedroPerezMSFT/azure-docs/articles/azure-resource-manager/resource-group-move-resources.md

 * Virtual Networks

 > [!NOTE]
 > Currently a Virtual Network containing a VPN Gateway cannot be moved until the Gateway has been removed temporarily.
 Once removed, the Virtual Network can be moved successfully and the Gateway can be created.
 >
+> Currently a peered Virtual Network cannot be moved until the VNet peering has been disabled temporarily.
+Once disabled, the Virtual Network can be moved successfully and the VNet peering can be enabled.
+>

 ## Services that do not enable move